gauravsukhija/gauravsukhija/README.md

 Hi there.
-My name is Gaurav Sukhija.
+I'm Gaurav Sukhija.